getodk/docs/briefcase-forms.rst

 .. note::

-  - ODK Briefcase does not work with Google accounts (Account Type 'Google')
+  - ODK Briefcase does not work with Google accounts (Account Type 'Google').
   - By pulling data into the local ODK Briefcase Storage location and then pushing data up to an ODK Aggregate instance, ODK Briefcase provides a mechanism to transfer data across incompatible upgrades of ODK Aggregate.

+.. _pull-from-collect:

 Pulling forms from Collect
 ---------------------------